Homework 3 - The Grid class

 object.

-The __repr__()
+The Grid’s __repr__()

-method should return a string containing Grid.build()
+method should return the string Grid.build(...)

 , where